Special Educational Needs and Disabilities

 What training is available to staff supporting children and young people with DSEN?

-Teaching and support staff receive training through our scheduled programme of In-Service Training (INSET) and other meetings.
-There are also opportunities to attend external courses which cover many aspects of DSEN teaching and learning.
-Internal training is provided by the SENCOs and any staff who have experience or training in specific aspects of DSEN.
-External trainers can also provide specialist input.
+Teaching and support staff receive regular training through our scheduled programme of In-Service Training (INSET) and meetings in school time.
+There are also various opportunities to attend external courses which cover many aspects of DSEN teaching and Learning.
+Internal training is provided by the SENCo and any staff who have experience or training in specific aspects of DSEN, such as speech and language development.
+External trainers also provide specialist input, encompassing areas such as social communication difficulties (including Autistic Spectrum Condition) and Attachment Disorders.

 How will children with DSEN be supported in accessing trips and other in-school activities, such as visitors and workshops?